MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 > * Create an single database instance of Azure SQL Database.
 > * Deploy the application on an Azure Red Hat OpenShift 4 cluster by using JBoss Helm Charts and OpenShift Web Console

-This article is step-by-step manual guidance for running JBoss EAP app on an Azure Red Hat OpenShift 4 cluster.
-For a more automated solution that accelerates your journey to Azure Red Hat OpenShift 4 cluster, see [Quickstart: Deploy JBoss EAP on Azure Red Hat OpenShift using the Azure portal](/azure/openshift/howto-deploy-java-jboss-enterprise-application-platform-app?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).

-If you're interested in working closely on your migration scenario with the engineering team developing solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
-Our team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.

-The sample is a stateful application that stores information in an HTTP session.
+The sample application is a stateful application that stores information in an HTTP session.
 It makes use of the JBoss EAP clustering capabilities and uses the following Jakarta EE and MicroProfile technologies:

 * Jakarta Server Faces
 * Jakarta Enterprise Beans
 * Jakarta Persistence
 * MicroProfile Health

+This article is step-by-step manual guidance for running JBoss EAP app on an Azure Red Hat OpenShift 4 cluster.
+For a more automated solution that accelerates your journey to Azure Red Hat OpenShift 4 cluster, see [Quickstart: Deploy JBoss EAP on Azure Red Hat OpenShift using the Azure portal](/azure/openshift/howto-deploy-java-jboss-enterprise-application-platform-app?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).

+If you're interested in providing feedback or working closely on your migration scenario with the engineering team developing the automated solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
+The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.

 > [!IMPORTANT]
 > This article deploys an application by using JBoss EAP Helm Charts.
 At the time of writing, this feature is still offered as a [Technology Preview](https://access.redhat.com/articles/6290611).
 Before choosing to deploy applications with JBoss EAP Helm Charts on production environments, ensure that this feature is a supported feature for your JBoss EAP/XP product version.